Non-relativistic quantum theory consistent with principle of locality: Conclusions

 \section{Conclusions}

-The following conclusions can be formulated: \begin{enumerate} \item The concept of finite speed of the wave function perturbations propagation in non-relativistic quantum mechanics is developed for multi-particle systems. \item Introduced multidimensional eikonal type equation defining perturbation traveltime and modified multi-particle Schr\"odinger equation create theoretical basis for analyses of non-relativistic multi-particle quantum systems with finite speed of the wave function perturbations propagation. \item The concept of finite speed of the wave function perturbations propagation in multi-component quantum systems leads to local interpretation of the Einstein-Podolsky-Rosen paradox and entanglement of quantum particles. \item Classical experiments on electron matter waves diffraction by thin polycrystalline films and monocrystals support developed concept of the wave function perturbations propagation with speed of light. \end{enumerate}
+\begin{enumerate} \item The hypothesis of finite speed of the wave function perturbations propagation in non-relativistic quantum mechanics is introduced and analyzed.
+The hypothesis includes assumption that speed of the perturbations propagation is equal speed of light \item Formulated eikonal type equation defining perturbation traveltime and modified Schr\"odinger equation create theoretical basis for analyses of non-relativistic quantum systems.
+The developed theory is consistent with physical principle of locality and is free of local hidden variables thus ensuring violation of Bell's inequalities in experiments. \item Formulated theory gives local interpretation of the Einstein-Podolsky-Rosen paradox and entanglement of quantum particles. \item Developed theory predicts that real characteristics of DeBroglie's matter waves are different than predicted by classical theory. \item Classical experiments on electron matter waves diffraction by mono-crystals (Davisson-Germer experiment) and thin poly-crystalline films (Thomson experiment) support developed theory. \end{enumerate}